Achieve great accuracy, control and speed with these final chromatic and sweeping exercises!

 How fast can you play them?

+To get the most out of these exercises you need consistency so little and often is key.
 It’s not abut spending two hours playing these once every two weeks.
 That will probably do more harm than good!

-Instead you want to do this little and often, pick a new exercise at random, spend maximum five minutes with it.
+Instead, you want to do this little and often.
+Pick a new exercise at random, spend maximum five minutes with it.

 You don’t have to break speed records every time you practise, instead, work on accuracy and keep up the consistency of practising these.

 Little and often is the way forward.
 For step by step guidance, turn to the master course.